-The Philadelphia Phoenix are a professional ultimate team and member of the American Ultimate Disc League (AUDL).
+The Philadelphia Phoenix are Philadelphia’s sole professional ultimate team and a member of the American Ultimate Disc League (AUDL).
 The Philadelphia franchise was created in 2012, as one of the original eight founding teams of the AUDL.
 In 2013 the team adopted the Phoenix name under the ownership of Jorge Harris.
-As of the 2020 AUDL season, the Phoenix home field is the South Philadelphia Supersite, located in Philadelphia, PA.

-The AUDL is the premier professional ultimate league in North America, with 21 teams across the United States and Canada.
-The Phoenix compete in the East Division with the DC Breeze, Montreal Royal, New York Empire, Ottawa Outlaws and Toronto Rush.
-The team finished the 2018 season 5-8-1.
+The AUDL is the premier professional ultimate league in North America, with 22 teams across the United States and Canada.
+The 2020 season marks the Phoenix’s ninth season and begins a new era as the team moves to compete in the newly formed Atlantic Division with the Atlanta Hustle, DC Breeze, Pittsburgh Thunderbirds, Raleigh Flyers and Tampa Bay Cannons.

 Mission & Vision